brewdata/BrewData-DBT-Snowflakes/README.md

 dbt run --select brewdata_dbt_model
 ```

-This will run your dbt model while utilizing the BrewData package.
+This will run your dbt model while utilizing the brewdata package.

 ## Additional Resources